nikolabr/spo-naloge/ass3/README.md

-To assemble an object file, run ./assemble.sh
+To assemble an object file, run ./assemble.sh <file.asm>

-To generate a file listing, run ./listing.sh
+To generate a file listing, run ./listing.sh <file.asm>